2200176/CS220AU-DP-2022/index.md

 As for the practical issues regarding how to enter the Metaverse, “VR or AR (augmented reality) headsets may be a popular way to access the metaverse, but they are not a prerequisite” (Hern, 2022).
 For example, another way to enter it could be through the projection of holograms.

 Video games can be a great way to test the Metaverse ideas.
 Currently, there are some of them which offer a similar experience, although in a much smaller scale.
 Second Life, for example, is a virtual world where players simply socialize without any particular objective (Tidy, 2021).
-These types of virtual world could be studied, and mistakes could be avoided when the Metaverse comes into play.
+These types of virtual worlds could be studied, and mistakes could be avoided when the Metaverse comes into play.

 </p>